arookas/flaaffy/cotton.md

 #### Syncing

 The audio system in JSYSTEM allows for multiple ways for the game and tracks to communicate.
-One of the basic ways is a simple synchronous callback system:
+You may utilize a simple synchronous callback system or an asynchronous port system.

+---

 ```r
 synccpu vv